lozzahax/lozzax-docs-gitbook/products-built-on-oxen/lokinet/README.md

 ### Get Lokinet

-To download Lokinet, head over to [the Lokinet website](https://lokinet.org/).
+To download Lokinet, download our build.